DWJY: History

 In late 2022, the Philippine Collective Media Corporation acquired the frequency.
-It went on the air in May 2023 under the FMR Network.
+It went on the air in May 2023 under the FM Radio Network, broadcasting from Sariaya.

 On May 6, 2024, ABS-CBN's flagship newscast TV Patrol begin airing on this station along with other selected Favorite Music Radio stations nationwide.

+In July 2025, FM Radio went off the air for unknown reasons.